 On our recent trip to Bangkok, Thailand we wanted to explore how the locals lived, and get away from the concrete jungle that can sometimes swallow up tourists caught being eaten up by ‘the shopping monster that never sleeps’.

-So we decided to organise a customised private tour.
+So we decided to organize a customized private tour.

 A lovely chauffeured and air-conditioned vehicle, and some comfort and style.